10 Email Productivity Tips for Notion Users

 2. Create Dedicated Databases for Email Types

 Don't dump all emails into one database.
-Create separate databases for different purposes:
+A single "Emails" table becomes a second inbox, and now you have two places to feel guilty about.
+Create separate databases for different jobs:

-- Reading — Newsletters and articles to read when you have time
+- Reading, for newsletters and articles to read when you have time, with a Source property

 3. Auto-Forward with Gmail Filters

 Set up Gmail filters to automatically route emails to the right Notion database.
-This eliminates manual forwarding for recurring email types:
+This eliminates manual forwarding for anything recurring:

 - Receipts from known vendors → Expenses database